Search for the decay $B^0\to\phi\mu^+\mu^-$: Detector and simulation

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the \mbox{pseudorapidity} range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector includes a high-precision tracking system consisting of a silicon-strip vertex detector surrounding the $pp$ interaction region~\cite{LHCb-DP-2014-001}, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2013-003,LHCb-DP-2017-001} placed downstream of the magnet.
 The tracking system provides a measurement of the momentum, \ptot, of charged particles with a relative uncertainty that varies from 0.5\% at low momentum to 1.0\% at 200\gevc.
 The minimum distance of a track to a primary $pp$ collision vertex (PV), the impact parameter (IP), is measured with a resolution of $(15+29/\pt)\mum$, where \pt is the component of the momentum transverse to the beam, in\,\gevc.
 Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
 Photons, electrons and hadrons are identified by a calorimeter system consisting of scintillating-pad and preshower detectors, an electromagnetic and a hadronic calorimeter.
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers~\cite{LHCb-DP-2012-002}.

 The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, consisting of a hardware stage, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
-In the hardware stage, signal candidates are required to have at least one high-\pt muon or a pair of muons with the product of their \pt above a threshold.
+In the hardware stage, signal candidates are required to have at least one muon with \pt greater than 1 to 2\gevc or a pair of muons with the product of their \pt above 1 to 4\gevgevcc, depending on the data-taking conditions.
 The software trigger requires a two-, three- or four-track secondary vertex with a significant displacement from any PV.
-At least one charged particle must have a large \pt and be inconsistent with originating from a PV.
+At least one charged particle must have a $\pt$ greater than $1\gevc$ and be inconsistent with originating from a PV.
 A multivariate algorithm~\cite{Gligorov_2013} is used for the identification of secondary vertices consistent with the decay of a $b$ hadron.
+The total trigger efficiency is 81\%, where this quantity is defined as the number of simulated signal events that pass the full selection, including the trigger, divided by the number of signal events that pass all the section criteria, except the trigger requirements.

 Samples of simulated decays are used to determine the trigger, reconstruction and selection efficiencies of the signal and control channels, as well as to estimate contamination from specific background processes.
 In the simulation, $pp$ collisions are generated using \pythia~\cite{Sjostrand:2007gs} with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056}.
 Decays of unstable particles are described by \evtgen~\cite{Lange:2001uf}, in which final-state radiation is generated using \photos~\cite{davidson2015photos}.
 The interaction of the generated particles with the detector, and its response, are implemented using the \geant toolkit~\cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.